-When paying for proprietary research, execution costs and the costs of research are similarly unbundled and documentation of the breakdown between the transmitted to the executing brokers through the trading system and maintained internally at ClearBridge.
+When paying for proprietary research, execution costs and the costs of research are similarly unbundled and documentation of the breakdown between them transmitted to the executing brokers through the trading system and maintained internally at ClearBridge.

 All payments for research are subject to the firm's policy of seeking best execution and come within the safe harbor of Section 28(e) of the Securities Exchange Act of 1934, which permits the payment of commissions that exceed commissions other broker-dealers may charge if ClearBridge determines that the commissions are reasonable in relation to the research or brokerage services provided.
 We pay higher commissions when we pay for research, as well as execution.
-In those instances, we have made a good faith determination that the higher commissions are reasonable in relation to the research and brokerage services provided, viewed in terms of either that particular transaction or our overall responsibilities with respect to all of our clients' accounts.
+In those instances, we have made a good faith determination that the higher commissions are reasonable in relation to the value of research and brokerage services provided, viewed in terms of either that particular transaction or our overall responsibilities with respect to all of our clients' accounts.

 Under Section 28(e), ClearBridge may only use soft dollars to obtain brokerage and research services that provide lawful and appropriate assistance to it in carrying out its investment decision-making responsibilities.
-Research received may include proprietary research generated by the broker-dealers that execute the transactions or research generated by a third party.
-They may be structured as traditional soft dollar arrangements whereby a broker-dealer is obligated to pay for a specific research product or they may be structured to allow ClearBridge to designate payments to specific independent research providers based on the broker vote.
+Research received may include proprietary research generated by the broker-dealers that execute the transactions or research generated by a third-party.